 16. Erin Andrews

-Name | Erin Jill Andrews |
+Full Name | Erin Jill Andrews |

-Date of birth | May 4, 1978 |
+Date of Birth | May 4, 1978 (age 45) |

-Place of birth | Lewiston, Maine, U.S |
+Place of Birth | Lewiston, Maine, U.S. |

 Erin Jill Andrews is a well-known American sportscaster, television personality, and actress.
 She achieved recognition as a cable sports network journalist during her 2004 job with ESPN.
 She currently hosts FOX College Football for Fox Sports.
 Andrews previously hosted the first hour of ESPN’s College GameDay on ESPNU and contributor to Good Morning America on the ABC network.